-I've been living in New York for a little while now, and have yet to find any local bands I really like.
-There have been inklings, but nothing that really sticks out to me.
+I've been living in New York for a little over a year, and have yet to find any local bands I can claim as favorites.
+There have been inklings, but nothing that gripped me permanently.
 So now it's time to stop waiting for music to find me, and start finding music.

 One Last Shot

 One of my big complaints about Leathermouth is that they've only put out one album.
 But in comes One Last Shot, which features raw, direct, questioning vocals that sound like they're coming straight from the mouth of Frank Iero- but are in fact coming from frontman Jeremy Miller.

 Melancholics bridge the wide gap between psychedelic pop and grunge.
 Their music could be the soundtrack to a bad-news-bears-style road trip that's just as memorable for its pitfalls as its peaks.